snarfed/arroba/README.md

 * When creating a new repo, the first commit is now always empty. `Repo.create_from_commit` has been removed; all repos should now be created with `Repo.create`.
 * Removed `Repo.apply_writes`, `format_commit`, `apply_commit`, and `writes_to_commit_ops`.
 Use the new `Storage.commit` method instead.

 _Non-breaking changes:_

+* Add `AtpRemoteBlob.repos` property to track which repos have which blobs.

 ### 1.0 - 2025-09-13